Aliases for DNMT1 Gene

 DNA (cytosine-5-)-methyltransferase 1 has a role in the establishment and regulation of tissue-specific patterns of methylated cytosine residues.
 Aberrant methylation patterns are associated with certain human tumors and developmental abnormalities.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2008]

 GeneCards Summary for DNMT1 Gene

 DNMT1 (DNA (Cytosine-5-)-Methyltransferase 1) is a Protein Coding gene.
 Diseases associated with DNMT1 include neuropathy, hereditary sensory, type ie and cerebellar ataxia, deafness, and narcolepsy, autosomal dominant.
 Among its related pathways are MicroRNAs in cancer and Metabolism.
-GO annotations related to this gene include RNA binding and methyl-CpG binding.
+GO annotations related to this gene include RNA binding and transcription factor binding.

 UniProtKB/Swiss-Prot for DNMT1 Gene

 Methylates CpG residues.
 Preferentially methylates hemimethylated DNA.
 Associates with DNA replication sites in S phase maintaining the methylation pattern in the newly synthesized strand, that is essential for epigenetic inheritance.
 Associates with chromatin during G2 and M phases to maintain DNA methylation independently of replication.
 It is responsible for maintaining methylation patterns established in development.
 DNA methylation is coordinated with methylation of histones.
 Mediates transcriptional repression by direct binding to HDAC2.
 In association with DNMT3B and via the recruitment of CTCFL/BORIS, involved in activation of BAG1 gene expression by modulating dimethylation of promoter histone H3 at H3K4 and H3K9.